WTA Hong Kong Open

 Schedule

-Below is the expected tournament schedule for the 2023 tournament in Hong Kong, with the singles final being played on Sunday, the 15th of October 2023.
+Below is the tournament schedule for the 2023 tournament in Hong Kong, with the singles final being played on Sunday, the 15th of October 2023.

 DayDateRound